OE9NAT/LimeNQR/documentation Sphinx/source/index.rst

 Developer documentation for the LimeNQR software.
 ================================================
-Controlling an Lime SDR for Nuclear Quadrupole Resonance spectroscopy with a graphical user interface.
+Controlling a Lime SDR for Nuclear Quadrupole Resonance spectroscopy with a graphical user interface.

 .. toctree::